 |

-California, recently developed a pilot in English
+Quintana Leader, President of INDIVISION in California, recently developed a pilot

-Latino girls ages twelve to fourteen.
+on Latino girls ages twelve to fourteen.
+The show has a classroom setting,

-place on Saturday afternoons, and the cast members
+takes place on Saturday afternoons, and

-have a Latina Literature Club, where they learn
+the cast members have a Latina Literature

-about stories and their culture.
+their culture.

 Click